Aron9605/Quantum-repetition-code/README.md

 # Quantum-repetition-code

-This project contains the reproduction of essential results of the '*Break-even point of the quantum repetition code*' study. [ref.:arxiv]
+This project contains the reproduction of essential results of the '*Break-even point of the quantum repetition code*' study. [ref. [	arXiv:2303.17810](https://doi.org/10.48550/arXiv.2303.17810
+)]

 The study has been submitted to Physical Review B; the corresponding authors are **Aron Rozgonyi**[1,2] and **Gabor Szechenyi**[1,2].